zendertv/zender-docs/QUIZ.md

 ```

 ## Retrieve quizzes that have finished
-To filter out the quizzes that have finished , filter on streams that have a `resultsAt`
+To filter out the quizzes that have finished , filter on streams that have a `resultsAt` property:

 ```
 curl -XGET 'https://api.zender.tv/v1/channels/<channelId>/streams/<streamId>/quiz' -H 'content-type: application/json' -H 'authorization: Bearer <bearerToken>' -H 'accept: application/json' | jq '.[] | select(.resultsAt) | .id'
 ```

 ## To retrieve detailed results for a specific Quiz:
-Now that you can find all the quizzes, you can retreive details such as the results of one quiz:
+Now that you can find all the quizzes, you can retrieve details such as the results of one quiz:

 ```
 curl -XGET 'https://api.zender.tv/v1/channels/<channelId>/streams/<streamId>/quiz/<quizId>/results' -H 'authorization: Bearer <bearerToken>' -H 'content-type: application/json' -H 'accept: application/json'